-2.1 Domain Specification and Framework
+3.1 Domain Specification and Framework

 The formulation of a stencil is trivial in our framework as users provides a file specifying an equation according to the format of Eq.
 1 plus parameters, such as the size of each dimension and data type (float or double).
-Table 4 (see Appendix document) shows that each stencil can be expressed by no more than a few lines of code.
-In contrast to hand-written CUDA kernels, which usually are hundreds of lines of code, this is a considerable improvement in terms of productivity.
-The conciseness of the user code also eliminates the errors introduced by the traditional transformation of a specification to an implementation in an imperative language by programmers, i.e., our automated transformation directly from the specification into imperative code reduces the chance to introduce programming errors and thus improves overall correctness.

-The internal work flow of the framework is depicted in Figure 2.
+Table 1 shows that each stencil can be expressed by no more than a few lines of code.
+In contrast to hand-written CUDA kernels, which usually are a hundreds of lines of code, this is a considerable improvement in terms of productivity.
+The internal work flow of the framework is depicted in Figure 3.
 The parser analyzes the specification code in terms of Eq.
 1 and extracts stencil features.
 These include halo margins $(halo_i/j/k)$, input/output array names, scalar or array parameters (ws) and the number of floating-point operations per stencil.
-The parser also detects different input sharing patterns between neighboring stencil outputs.
-If two neighboring outputs on the same Z plane share any input points on a different Z plane, we say that the stencil has corner accesses.
-7-point and 13-point stencils are corner access free because relative to the center point at [i][j][k], there is only one input point on the $[k\pm 1]$ and $[k\pm 2]$ planes.
-19-point and 27-point stencils have corner accesses because they need to access 5 and 9 points on the $[k\pm 1]$ planes, respectively.

-The code generator takes those feature parameters and chooses from two different template files depending on whether the stencil has corner accesses or not.
-The autotuning engine mainly operates on a single-node level, where optimized parameters are determined based on run-time profiling.
-It also ensures the correctness of the transformation via a set of unit tests.
+The parser also detects whether the stencil access pattern includes corner element accesses or not.
+7-point and 13-point stencils are corner access free because at most one dimensional offset exists when accessing the input array.
+The code generator takes those feature parameters and chooses different template files according to the corner access pattern before generating tunable code.
+The auto-tuning engine mainly operates on a single-node level, where optimized parameters are determined based on run-time profiling.
 The same optimized parameters are used on multiple nodes to generate GPU cluster code with MPI support.

-Fig. 2.
-System work flow: A user-defined specification is parsed to generate tunable code based on a template.
-The code is passed to an auto-tuning system to find the best parameter configuration for a single GPU (also for GPU clusters with MPI)

-2.2 Domain Kernel Template
+3.2 Domain Kernel Template

 The design of the template kernel file is affected by the strategy to break the 3D rectangular space into thread blocks in CUDA.
-In related work, the 3D $X \times Y \times Z$ space was divided into smaller cuboids of size $x \times y \times z$ ([3], [7]).
+In related work, the 3D $X \times Y \times Z$ space was divided into smaller cuboids of size $x \times y \times z$ [5, 15].
 Each of them was mapped to a thread block of the same size.
-Recently, a 2.5D decomposition method was proposed ([9], [8]).
+Recently, a 2.5D decomposition method was proposed [20, 18].
 It decomposes the 3D stencil space over the two most frequently changed dimensions (X and Y).
-Stencils of size $x \times y \times Z$ are assigned to a thread block, which contains only a plane of $x \times y$ threads.
-Inside the kernel, threads sweep over the Z axis and cooperatively process one plane at a time.
+Sten-